mattdibi/eclipsecon-keyboard-talk/slides.md

 Why was it designed this way?

-First let's address a common misconception: allegedly the QWERTY layout was designed to avoid common bi-grams (frequently used character couples in the language) to clash the typewriter percussors i.e. it was designed to slow down fast typist to avoid the typewriter to jam.
+First let's address a common misconception: allegedly the QWERTY layout was designed to slow down fast typist to avoid the typewriter to jam.

 During the research for my talk I discovered that this fact was actually debunked by a group of Japanese researchers and that the QWERTY design stems from the use of the typewriter by telegraph operators (which were the first users of this new technology).

-Frankly speaking, I don't think the explaination got better.

 For instance: at the time they used to use the letter "I" to write the number "1".
 They decided to move it near the "8" to write the date faster (1870).
 Likewise they put "s", "z", "e" together because they usually got confused in the American Morse Code.

-In the end we're still using a layout that was design for the needs of the 19th century, we're in the 21st now!
+Frankly speaking, I don't think the explaination of how this layout was designed got better.
+In the end we're still using somethingn that was designed for the needs of the 19th century...
 -->

 ---